axeum/testx-soap-keywords/README.md

 testx-soap-keywords
 =====

 A library that extends testx with keywords for testing soap services.
-This library is packaged as a npm package and published to npm.isd.ictu
+This library is packaged as a npm package.

 ## How does it work
 From the directory of the art code install the package as follows: